vivekshahi918/vivekshahi918/README.md

 ## 🔥 About Me
 - Passionate about **cloud-native development**, backend engineering, and automation
-- Skilled in **Java, SQL, TypeScript, NestJS, Kubernetes, Terraform, and AWS**
+- Skilled in **Java, SQL, TypeScript, NestJS, Docker, Terraform, and AWS**
 - I enjoy building systems that are **secure, fast, fault-tolerant, and easy to maintain**
 - Strong in **DSA** with competitive contest performance (LeetCode Knight + top global rankings)
 - Advocate of **clean code, robustness, and developer productivity**